raspberrypilearning/lost-in-space/en/step_6.md

-## Step 4: Bouncing asteroids
+## Step 4: Bouncing asteroid

 Let's add some floating space rock to your animation.

-+ Add a rock sprite to your animation.
++ Add a 'rock' sprite to your animation.

 	![Adding a rock sprite](images/space-rock-sprite.png)